davdifr/davdifr/README.md

 -   Spearheaded the development of customer-facing applications using Angular and TypeScript, delivering tailored features to meet client requirements.
 -   Applied responsive design principles, ensuring an optimal user experience across various devices.
 -   Collaborated with the backend team on integration, enhancing overall application functionality.
--   Embarking on backend development responsibilities, utilizing Nestjs as a framework for upcoming projects.

 #### Community Manager | VR Future